rylans/ctci/README.md

 * 2.1 Write code to remove duplicates from an unsorted linked list.
 * 2.2 Implement an algorithm to find the nth to last element of a singly linked list.

+### Trees and Graphs

+* 4.1 Implement a function to check if a tree is balanced